 FEF is the cast metal industry's educational program at the college level.
 It includes four-year technology schools as well as traditional engineering colleges and graduate schools.
 It spans the broad range of higher education from production supervision to specialized research.

-In 1947, when FEF was established to assure a continuing supply of technical manpower for the metal casting industry, a campaign was organized to provide financial support for three years - 1947,1948 and 1949.
+In 1947, when FEF was established to assure a continuing supply of technical manpower for the metal casting industry, a campaign was organized to provide financial support for three years - 1947 throuth 1949.
 Firms were asked to make pledges for the three-year period.
-Prior to the conclusion of the first three-year cycle, FEF began to demonstrate encouraging results and the Board Members inaugurated a second three-year cycle which was also financed on a pledge basis for 1950,1951 and 1952.
+Prior to the conclusion of the first three-year cycle, FEF began to demonstrate encouraging results and the Board Members inaugurated a second three-year cycle which was also financed on a pledge basis for 1950 through 1952.

 In 1953, the Board Members decided to place FEF on a permanent basis and have it financed through annual contributions similar to the dues assessments of trade associations.

-All revenue received from annual contributors goes into FEF's general fund and is used to support the regular scholarship program as well as all other FEF activities.
+All revenue received from annual contributors goes into FEF's general fund and is used to support the regular scholarships & programs, as well as all other FEF activities.
 In addition to this revenue, FEF receives funds for special purposes (named scholarships, AFS Chapter scholarships, memorial contributions, directed campaigns, student chapter activities, and year-end contributions).
-In accordance with the provisions of its charter, FEF is qualified to receive cash and property, including securities, for an endowment.
-Restricted Endowments can be set up to honor living and past Industry leaders, highlight a company's philanthropy, or serve to endow a Key Professor position or support a school.
+FEF works closely with donors to develop Restricted Endowments which can be set up to honor living and past Industry leaders, highlight a company's philanthropy, or serve to endow a Key Professor position or support a school.
 Funds set up in memory or to honor a leader are a permanent remembrance of their life work for future generations.

 Commissioned to work with full-time college level students, FEF, although independently supported, is an extension of the educational activities of the major trade and technical associations of the cast metals industry such as AFS, DIS, NADCA, SFSA, and NFFS.